githubtraining/introduction-to-github-apps/responses/02_intro-apis.md

+## APIs and Webhooks

 APIs and Webhooks go hand in hand, but the distinction between them is important.

 - Webhooks are specific "noise" interpreters.
 They wait for events to act as their trigger.
-- The GitHub API actually makes changes to the platform once it has been notified by the webhook.
-Knowing both the GitHub API and GitHub's webhooks will give you the needed context to later customize the platform for your needs.
+- The GitHub API can send information or make changes to the platform, but only when asked.
+The GitHub API _and_ GitHub's webhooks are both key components of GitHub apps.

-[Add Diagram]

-Merge this PR and we'll go see just how complex these apps can get.

 ### :keyboard: Activity: Continued testing